 12. Rotisserie chickens are flexible.

 Sure, rotisserie chickens make for instant dinners.
-But, as Antoni factors out, you may additionally flip them into unique meal options, like a fowl salad.
+But, as Antoni factors out, you may flip them into unique meal options, like a fowl salad.